gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 ## How to enable Deployment View in Jira

 Jira includes a timeline that shows deployments across environments.
-You can search deployments by issues, environments, types and more.
+You can search deployments by issues, environments, types, and more.

 <img src='/wp-content/uploads/gij-cloud-cicd-deployments-view-1.png' height=226 width=428 style='margin: 15px auto 25px auto; max-width: 100%' />

-By default this feature is turned off, and must be turned on.
+This feature is turned off by default and must be enabled.

 <div class="bbb-callout bbb--alert">
     <div class="irow">